Why Do Politicians* Talk Like This?

 Liz Cheney: Oh, God yes.
 No job is worth endangering the Constitution.
 Donald Trump is a walking, talking threat to everything I care about.
 Look, I love representing Wyoming in Congress.
 It’s an amazing honor.
 But Donald Trump is the greatest danger to American democracy since the Civil War.
 The January 6 Committee must make sure he never gets close to the White House ever again.
 That matters more than my job.

 This response is 70 words in eight sentences–an average of 8.75 words.
 Each sentence is punchy and direct.
-She does not lose the audience in a long drone of bland and abstract language.
+Speaking like this, she would never lose the audience in a long drone of bland and abstract language.

 Whatever the reasons for Liz Cheney’s manner of speaking, she and other public figures would do better to speak with greater clarity and verve–not just for their own cause, but for the larger cause of truth and honesty.
 If you lose a little wiggle room or deniability along the way, so be it.
 In the long run, direct language will produce a better payoff for your cause and for your own state of mind.